aeckardt/SimpleScript/README.md

 ```

 ### record / view
-With 'record', you can encode your screenshots with the libx264rgb codec losslessly to a video file.
+With 'record', you can encode your screenshots with the libx264rgb codec losslessly to a video.
 You need to specify a screen area and a framerate (between 1 and 30) for this command.

 Example: